 It is mandatory to buy a health insurance in Switzerland (requiring first the move to the country and the registration at the place of living).
-Guest researchers and visiting scholars are responsible for taking care; the Welcome Center provides support.
+Guest researchers and visiting scholars are responsible for taking care.

 In case an exemption is not possible, guests have to buy a Swiss health insurance.

 a) In addition, it is vital to be insured against any damage and accident at the work place (i.e. at the University of Basel).
 The University offers an insurance at work for scientic guests via the 'Europäische Reiseversicherung AG/European Travel Insurance (ERV)' which means that all invited academic guests of the University of Basel are automatically insured during their stay, irrespective of the duration.
 No administrative step is required any longer.
 For more information contact the hosting unit (Department) or Human Resources.
 As an additional service the ERV provides insurance confirmations, which could be relevant for the visa-request.
 If a guest requires such a proof, it can be requested by sending an email to email@example.com, indicating the full name of the guest, date of birth, duration of stay und location of stay.
 Hint: Fill out the ERV-online template in case of accidents; it is also possible to send it via e-mail.